AndriBaal/rogue_like/README.md

 ## BUGS

 - [x] ?Camera does not center correctly when starting a game becuase of the popup
-- [ ] Fix greyed out skill tree nodes after deserialization
+- [x] Fix greyed out skill tree nodes after deserialization
 - [x] Fix shifted names of enemies before entering rooms (711408093)
-- [ ] ?Color map preview in different Colors
 - [x] Fix reference in room children -> crash after deserialization
 - [x] Room enter detection
 - [x] Not all rooms are being used -> 3721335509